Salesforce

 Agree to Install 3rd Party App

-Step 5: Assign users to the Regal Voice permission sets who will use the app.
-There are two permission sets available:
+Step 4: Assign permission sets to the Users who will use the app.
+There are three permission sets to assign:

 Configure Data Flow from Salesforce to Regal